 All eligible project applications received will be evaluated by an evaluator team comprised of two volunteers, one from northern California and one from southern California, if possible.
-All evaluators are required to participate in an ATP evaluator training and sign a conflict of interest form before receiving applications to review.
-The conflict of interest form requires the potential evaluator to certify that they can and will review project applications objectively, and to list any projects that could present a potential conflict.
-In addition to their named conflicts, evaluators will not be assigned applications from any applicant located within the county or counties) where they live and work.
+All evaluators are required to participate in an ATP evaluator training and sign a conflict-of-interest form before receiving applications to review.
+The conflict-of-interest form requires the potential evaluator to list any projects that could present a conflict of interest and to certify that the evaluator can and will review project applications objectively.

+Evaluators will not be assigned applications from any applicant located within the county or counties) where they live and work.
 Evaluator team members agree on consensus scores by question for each application based on the Scoring Rubric developed by Commission staff, Caltrans, and the ATP workgroup.
 Evaluators submit consensus score forms to Commission staff.
 Evaluators must include meaningful comments on each consensus score form that explain the given consensus scores.
 Any consensus score forms without meaningful comments will be returned to the evaluator team for completion.

 Simultaneously with evaluator team scoring, Commission staff will read and score every application to provide a check score for evaluators.
+Caltrans staff review project layouts, maps, and estimates to ensure PSR equivalency and consistency with the proposed scope.
 Every consensus score is compared to the check score.
 This process allows for Commission staff to identify errors or discrepancies with scoring.
-Commission staff will meet with every team to discuss their scores, even if there are no issues.
+Commission and Caltrans staff will meet with every team to discuss their scores, even if there are no issues.